 Is it worth it to fix your own drywall?
 It is if you have 30 minutes.

 Hiring a handyman can be helpful for larger renovations, but with guidance from our quick tutorial, we’re confident you can take on this simple DIY job yourself.
-HomeAdvisor estimates that the average drywall repair project could range from $272 to $762, with a $125 price tag at the bare minimum.
-In comparison, using an all-in-one patch kit will run you about $10 and take only a half hour of your time.
+HomeAdvisor estimates that the average drywall repair project could cost you $559.
+In comparison, using an all-in-one patch kit will run you around $10 and take only a half-hour of your time.

 How to fix a hole in the wall: Supplies